quanteda/quanteda.textmodels/cran-comments.md

 After adding citation information about the methods in the Description: field, including Author (year) <doi:> as per the request of Uwe Ligges.

+For a SECOND RESUBMISSION I single-quoted the namesd that the pre-check complained were "Possibly mis-spelled words in DESCRIPTION:".

 ## Summary

 A new package containing the scaling and classification "textmodels" split from the **quanteda** package.
 This will make maintenance easier and bring the size of **quanteda** to within the CRAN 5MB limit.